lekimb/CRUD-app-with-fake-server/README.md

 npm install -g json-server
 ```

-Then, within the project folder, let's launch our db.json file on port 3000 (default):
+Then, within the project folder, let's launch locally our db.json file:

 ```
 json-server -w db.json
 ```
 And that's it!
-Now you can run the application and everything should work correctly.
+Now everything is set up and ready to run the application.